 The goal is to keep all highways and major hills open during a snowfall and to prevent snow and ice from bonding to the pavement.

 The city is divided into 13 plow routes.
-These routes are divided into two (2) parts, highways (arterial and collector) and residential streets.
-Plow crews start on highways and depending on snowfall amounts may transition into residential (see Figure 1).
+These routes are divided into two (2) parts, primary routes (highways-arterial and collector streets) and secondary routes (streets abutting primary routes such as residential streets).
+Plow crews start on primary routes and depending on snowfall amounts may transition into secondary routes (see Figure 1).

-Highway routes are designed to be plowed in approximately 3-4 hours and the complete route (highways and residential) in approximately 8-10 hours for snow accumulations under 5”.
+Primary routes are designed to be plowed in approximately 3-4 hours and the complete route (primary & secondary) in approximately 8-10 hours for snow accumulations under 5”.

 Individual maps have been prepared for each plow route and are updated annually.
 Most routes are plowed with teams of two (2), consisting of one motor grader and one single axle truck.